ContextLab/attention-memory-task/README.md

 # Overview

-This repository contains the [Psychopy](http://psychopy.org/) code for a psychology experiment exploring the relationship between covert attention and recognition memory.
+This repository contains the [Psychopy](http://psychopy.org/) code for a two psychology experiments exploring the relationship between covert attention and recognition memory.

 # Paradigm